kire9613/KTH_master_thesis/TEAM4_PATHPLANNING.md

 The car uses two separate path planning systems, one for global planning which is only run during initialization and another for local re-planning which is called continuously.

 ## Global path planner - RRT
-The global planner is based on RRT.

-The sampling is biased so that the sampled point is the goal point every tenth sample, and a point close to the goal every tenth sample.
-This increases the likelihood that the RRT finds a short path between the start and goal position.

-Also, path smoothing is used in order to reduce unnecessary turns.

-The global planner returns a set of way-points.

-### Node
-The global planner is run by a node called *planner*, which uses the map service [add link]  bla bla...
+The ROS node *planner* is the node which handles the global path planning.
+It is called with the map provider described in [add link] to get the updated map, a start position, and a goal position.
+When called, the node runs a RRT algorithm and returns a set of way-points from the start position to the goal positon.
+The way-points are so that the lines connecting each way-point avoids obstacles in the map.

 ### RRT
 What happens?